-3. Update your iTunes version (iTunes error -39 may be caused by outdated iTunes version, so you can download and install the latest version of iTunes to your Windows/ Mac to solve).
+3. Update your iTunes to the latest version (iTunes 12.7). iTunes error -39 may be caused by outdated iTunes version, so you can update iTunes version to solve the problem.

-4. If your iTunes version is the latest, try to restart your iTunes.
+4. If your iTunes version already is the latest, try to restart your iTunes.

 5. Quit or uninstall any web accelerator software because some web accelerator software may conflict with the iTunes syncing process.

 6. Check security software on your computer to see if the security software prevented iTunes from a network connection.

 8. Find and remove the Photo Cache folders on your Windows/Mac ( iTunes error -39 may be related to the Photo Cache folders on your computer).

 If your computer is Windows, follow the below steps to find and remove the Photo Cache folders on your computer.